syncfusion-content/wpf-docs/wpf/SyntaxEditor/Text-Navigation.md

 ### Line based navigation

-The following functions enables text navigation in the EditControl in terms of lines.
+The following functions enables text navigation in the Syntax Editor in terms of lines.

 <table>
 <tr>